 Activity Assurance Activity TSS The evaluator shall verify that the TSS includes a description of each identified role in regards to the responsibly of the role and the access permissions associated with that role on the TOE.
-Guidance The evaluator shall review the operational guidance to ensure that it contains instructions for configuring authorized administrators restrict the ability for authorized identified roles in the requirement the and authorized roles.
-Tests It is not necessary for all operations described in this SFR to be accessible through all TOE interfaces.
+AGD The evaluator shall review the operational guidance to ensure that it contains instructions for configuring authorized administrators restrict the ability for authorized identified roles in the requirement the and authorized roles.
+Test It is not necessary for all operations described in this SFR to be accessible through all TOE interfaces.
 In the course of performing the testing activities for the evaluation, the evaluator shall make use of all interfaces applicable to each administrative function described in this SFR, although it is not necessary to repeat each test involving an administrative action with each interface.
 Test 1: The evaluator shall demonstrate that after configuring the TOE for first use from the operational guidance, it is possible to restrict the ability to query and modify IPS Data using each of the authorized identified roles as defined in the requirement.

-8.1.2.3 FMT_SMR.1(2) Security roles (IPS)
+B.1.2.3 FMT_SMR.2/IPS Security roles (IPS)

-FMT_SMR.1.1 Refinement: The TSF shall maintain the following roles: IPS Administrator, IPS Analyst, and [assignment: other authorized IPS roles].
+FMT_SMR.2.1/IPS Refinement: The TSF shall maintain the roles: [IPS Administrator, IPS Analyst, and [selection: [assignment: other authorized IPS roles], no other roles]].

-FMT_SMR.1.2 The TSF shall be able to associate users with roles.
+FMT_SMR.2.2/IPS The TSF shall be able to associate users with roles.